zmsp/python-my-tesla/README.md

 # Legal Agreement/ Disclaimer
 This program is provided as is.
 This program is not supported or endorsed by Tesla Motors.
-By using this software, you agree to not hold me (Zobair Shahadat ) for anything.
+By using this software, you agree to not hold me (Zobair Shahadat ) liable for anything.